top of page

 A dog might not be a good choice for people suffering from severe allergies.
 To minimise allergic reactions, hoover regularly, clean the dog bed at least once a week, create doggy-free zones in the home, and reduce soft furnishings like carpets that can trap dead skin cells.
 Also, don't let the dog sleep in your bed, which may be difficult with the Tibetan Spaniel being a "bedroom" dog.

-Tibetan Spaniel Temperament in a nutshell
+Tibetan Spaniel Temperament in a Nutshell

 Tibetan Spaniel Temperament